tocttou/hacker-blog/_posts/2021-6-03-Logical-Induction.md

 ---
-An Intuitive Guide to Garrabrant Induction
+title: An Intuitive Guide to Garrabrant Induction
 ---

 *Crossposted from the [AI Alignment Forum](https://alignmentforum.org/posts/y5GftLezdozEHdXkL/an-intuitive-guide-to-garrabrant-induction).
 May contain more technical jargon than usual.*